PY-131/geocoding-project-django/README.md

 ## Get API Key from LocationIQ

 1. https://locationiq.com/ (Register to get API key)
-2. create .env file and put values in there see .env.example for a sample
+2. create .env file and put values in there see .env.example for a sample (rename to .env)

 ## Run script
 1. (venv) python manage.py runserver